Charilaos & Kristin

 Ladies,

-We invite you to wear an elegant long dress or a floor-length gown.
+We invite you to wear an elegant long dress or floor-length gown.

 Jewel tones, soft pastels, metallics, romantic prints, and classic black are all welcome.
-It’s a night to celebrate, so choose something you love, from bold color and beautiful texture to a touch of drama.
+It’s a night to celebrate, so choose something you love.

 Gentlemen,

-For comfort in warmer weather, we suggest breathable fabrics like lightweight wool or cotton blends to stay cool throughout the evening.
+For warmer weather, lightweight fabrics such as wool or cotton blends will help keep you comfortable throughout the evening.

 THE WELCOME RECEPTION